-However, toothaches are not life-threatening, but they can more serious infections inside your mouth, and pain will be worst if left untreated.
-Tooth decay or tooth cavity is the primary cause of toothache.
+However, toothaches are not life-threatening, but they can cause more serious infections inside your mouth, and the pain will be worse if left untreated.
+Tooth decay, or tooth cavities, is the primary cause of toothache.

-Consuming a lot of sugar, which the bacteria loved the most will thrive and clings on the surface of your teeth.
-Build-up bacteria that will eventually become plaque and eat the tooth enamel, will result to decay.
+Consuming a lot of sugar, which the bacteria love the most, will cause them to thrive and cling to the surface of your teeth.
+The buildup of bacteria that will eventually become plaque and eat the tooth enamel, will result in decay.

 When this happens, the best thing you can do is let the dentist know the condition of your mouth, so they will give you the right treatment for your problem.
 Call Emergency Dental Plano to help you ease the pain from your mouth.